papamana/cookiecutter-django/README.md

-# Starter Template for Python projects
+# Starter Template for Django Python projects

 Use this cookiecutter template 🍪 to start every new Django Python project.